What Bins Should I Have?

 How Do I Change My Service?

-The property's owner or managing agent can request changes to your service by completing the appropriate service request form (internal link)
+The property's owner or managing agent can request changes to your service by completing the appropriate request form.

 Each property has a Collection Day and is allocated to a Collection Zone.